bizarroMD/Lenovo_NAS_reflash_guide/README.md

 > 4. Use rufus to write the *.img file to the pendrive.
 > 5. Congrats, you have achieved what the Lenovo app couldn't, and made a correctly functioning flashback drive.
 > 6. Reverse the permissions change and delete the LifeLineImager folder.
-> 7. GOTO Line 98 and continue the process with a now functional pendrive.
+> 7. Continue from Step 6 of the flashing guide.
 >

 ## Background Information